maraisr/website/content/til/staff engineer archetypes.md

 ### Underlying qualities:

-- Utilize individual discretion in selecting methods, techniques and evaluation criteria for obtaining results.
+- Utilise individual discretion in selecting methods, techniques and evaluation criteria for obtaining results.

 - Quickly identify flaws during initial iterations and integrate the lessons learned for future iterations.